-- Centrifugation

-- Bactofugation/double bactofugation

-- Thermisation (phosphatase-positive)

-- Pasteurisation (one-time)

-- Microfiltration: Following microfiltration and pasteurisation, the beta-lactoglobulin test must show a similar level to that achieved by traditional pasteurisation (threshold level at least 3'100 mg/l); A second heating phase is not permissible and the maximum allowable heating temperature at the cream phase is 90 °C.

-- UHT treatment(71): following UHT, beta-lactoglobulin levels must be above 500 mg/l
+- Thermisation: phosphate-positive; no more than once in addition to final heat treatment - Pasteurisation: one-time - Bactofugation/double bactofugation: the bactofugate treated with UHT may be returned into the product. - Microfiltration: Following microfiltration and pasteurisation, the beta-lactoglobulin test must show a similar level to that achieved by traditional pasteurisation (threshold level at least 3'100 mg/l); A second heating phase is not permissible and the maximum allowable heating temperature at the retentate and cream phase is 90°C. - UHT treatment(56): following UHT, the result of the beta-lactoglobulin test must show levels above 500 mg/l; prior, one-time pasteurisation is permitted. - Standardisation of the fat content (e.g. dairy beverages, skimmed milk) - Homogenisation: in conjunction with pasteurisation up to 100 bar; in conjunction with UHT treatment up to 180 bar (gradual homogenisation is permitted)

-- Homogenisation

-- Standardisation of the fat content (e.g. dairy beverages, skimmed milk)